 By the 1960s, services had expanded dramatically and the agency’s name was changed to Jewish Family Service of Delaware.
 In 2005 the agency again changed its name to Jewish Family Services of Delaware.

 JFS continues to evolve to this day, yet its core mission has never changed: to provide counseling and support services which strengthen the well-being of the individual, family & community, based on Jewish values.

 Growing steadily, we now provide services to more than 3,000 unduplicated clients annually.
-Services are offered in our facilities in Wilmington and Newark (both of which are located on major bus routes) as well as six elementary schools, a shelter, a subsidized senior housing facility and in individual homes.
+We offer services in our facilities in Wilmington and Newark (both of which are located on major bus routes) as well as in six elementary schools, a shelter, a subsidized senior housing facility and in individual homes.
 Each of our physical plants have more than tripled in square footage since 2005 and our staff, now numbering 35, continues to increase as the agency builds capacity for outreach to the most vulnerable families.